FailAcademy/learning/web-dev-foundation/_slides/01-html-css/05-version-control-slides.md

 And similarly, if you are collaborating on a project with others, you can click the "Sync" button to pull in their changes.

-This is the same as running the `git pull origin master` command.
+This is the same as running the `git pull origin master` and `git pull origin master` commands.

 ---